β€œFor I was hungry, and you gave Me something to eat; I was thirsty, and you gave Me something to drink; I was a stranger, and you invited Me in”

 A special shout-out to our Food Pantry Volunteers!

-Here are a few having a good time while preparing for our Wednesday Food Distribution Day!
+Here are a few volunteers enjoying fellowship together as they prepare for our Wednesday Food Distribution Day!

 Every week the volunteers get the food bags ready in advance of Wednesday.